Dunning Action Settings

 Note

-Dunning actions settings can be adjusted only if Cleeng is NOT your Merchant of Record.
+Dunning actions settings can be adjusted only if you do NOT use Merchant.

 No Payment Attempts during Grace Period